Blogs

 wave

-In accordance with Section 35 of the Parliamentary Elections Act, May 3rd, 2025, is officially a public holiday.
-The Ministry of Manpower (MOM) has clarified that this should be treated like any other public holiday under the Employment Act.
-This impacts both employers and employees significantly.
+So, May 3rd is officially a public holiday thanks to Section 35 of the Parliamentary Elections Act.
+The Ministry of Manpower (MOM) has confirmed it's treated just like any other public holiday under the Employment Act.
+This has big implications for both employers and employees.

-Before Polling Day, Nomination Day will take place on Wednesday, April 23rd, 2025.
-Prospective candidates must meet specific requirements, including holding a Political Donation Certificate and being accompanied by a proposer, seconder, and assentors.
-More details can be found on the Elections Department (ELD) website.
+Before all the voting excitement, we've got Nomination Day on Wednesday, April 23rd, 2025.
+That's when prospective candidates officially throw their hats in the ring.
+There are some requirements—things like having a Political Donation Certificate and being accompanied by a few key people—but you can find the specifics on the Elections Department (ELD) website.

 FAQ